Kevan Smith (baseball): Los Angeles Angels

 On October 26, 2018, Smith was claimed off waivers by the Los Angeles Angels.
 Smith played in 67 games for the Angels in 2019, batting .251/.318/.393 with 5 home runs and 20 RBI.
 On December 2, 2019, Smith was non-tendered by the Angels and became a free agent.

 Tampa Bay Rays

-On January 11, 2020, Smith signed a minor league deal with the Tampa Bay Rays.
-Smith was promoted to the Rays' major league roster on July 21, 2020, after Colin Poche was placed on the injured list following a torn UCL.
+On January 11, 2020, Smith signed a minor league contract with the Tampa Bay Rays.
+Smith was promoted to the Rays' major league roster on July 21, after Colin Poche was placed on the injured list following a torn UCL.
 He was designated for assignment on August 9, and was outrighted by the Rays on August 12.
-On August 29, 2020, Smith was selected back to the active roster.
-On October 30, 2020, Smith was outrighted off of the 40-man roster and elected free agency.
+On August 29, Smith was selected back to the active roster.
+On October 30, Smith was again outrighted off of the 40-man roster and elected free agency.

 On December 29, 2020, Smith re-signed with the Rays on a minor league contract.
 On May 7, 2021, Smith was selected to the active roster.
-Smith notched 1 hit in 5 plate appearances before being designated for assignment by the Rays on May 16.
+Smith notched one hit in five plate appearances before being designated for assignment by the Rays on May 16.